Key Text: A Witches Legacy

-First published in London by William Clowes and Sons in 1893, A Witch's Legacy tells the story of 'charismatic' and harsh, yet prone to melancholy and sentimentality, Jack Moseby Esq..
-A once very wealthy man and plantation owner that experiences money troubles and other uncertainties.
+First published in London by William Clowes and Sons in 1893, A Witch's Legacy tells the story of the 'charismatic' and harsh, yet prone to melancholy and sentimentality, Jack Moseby Esq., a once very wealthy man and plantation owner that experiences money troubles and other uncertainties.
 With the help of those he enslaves and other freed Blacks, Moseby comes into contact with Obeah, and his life is changed drastically by the end of the novel.

 Little is known of the specific reception of the text, however, most Obeah themed novels of the same period tended to be widely circulated, but with mixed responses.
 Sir Bell's novel is at once both late-gothic and pastoral; it pays great attention to the lush and sensual ecology of the Caribbean and puts in into contrast with the wickedness and selfishness of both man and Obeah.
 The result is a text that is at once alluring and upsetting.
 The text, which joins the ECDA under our Obeah Narratives Collection, is a short and worthwhile read for any scholars interested in the fictionalization of Obeah and a practical (and seemingly accurate) description of the Caribbean landscape.